bwelsh/projectW4761/README.md

 best_level_richness.png - This plot is created by the cgen_project.py file.
 It plots the ROC space for validation and test data for the best parameters for each model for the best levels of the richness dataset.

+cross_predict_catalog.png - This plot is created by the cgen_project.py file.
+It plots the sensitivity plus specificity score for each technique for the test set of each dataset, with the models trained on the Catalog dataset.

+cross_predict_naive.png - It plots the sensitivity plus specificity score for each technique for the test set of each dataset, with the models trained on the Naive dataset.

+cross_predict_perio.png - It plots the sensitivity plus specificity score for each technique for the test set of each dataset, with the models trained on the Perio dataset.

+cross_predict_richness.png - It plots the sensitivity plus specificity score for each technique for the test set of each dataset, with the models trained on the Richness dataset.

 feature_importances.txt - This file is created by the cgen_project.py file.
 It gives the feature importances in descending order for the best forest found for each dataset.

 mean_score_technique.png - This file is created by the cgen_project.py file.
 It plots the average score for each model for each of the datasets.